Stuart E. Jones Professor

 - Associate Director of Aquatic Research, University of Notre Dame Environmental Research Center (UNDERC) 2012-Present

-- Ph.D., Limnology and Marine Sciences, University of Wisconsin-Madison 2008
+- Ph.D., Limnology and Marine Sciences, University of Wisconsin-Madison, WI 2008